Pro-Sanders group rebranding into 'pragmatic progressives'

 “You can see a real change in the trajectory of where the Democratic Party is when it comes to the big investments, the use of government levers to improve people's livelihoods, the fight against climate change,” said Erich Pica, president of Friends of the Earth Action.
 "That is Our Revolution and Sen. Sanders really energizing that progressive base out there — and that base has made itself known in the electoral context.”

-With next year's midterms approaching, Our Revolution doesn't plan to stop supporting progressives who challenge more moderate Democrats in primaries — even as the party clings to its narrow majority in both chambers.
+With the midterms approaching, Our Revolution doesn't plan to stop supporting progressives who challenge more moderate Democrats in primaries — even as the party clings to its narrow majority in both chambers.

 “We want to have a united party going in, and that means mainstream Democrats have to make progress on our policy priorities," Geevarghese said.
 “They can’t just talk the talk in the campaign and then get elected and then say, ‘Oh, it’s not doable.’”